mesosphere/dcos-docs-site/pages/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 For more information, see the [GPU documentation](/1.13/deploying-services/gpu/).

+### enable_ipv6
+* `enable_ipv6: 'true'`: Enables IPv6 networking in DC/OS.
+This is the default value.
+* `enable_ipv6: 'false'`: Disables IPv6 networking in DC/OS.

+Currently, IPv6 networks are supported only for Docker containers.
+Setting this flag to `true` will allow the following features to be enabled:
+* Users can create IPv6 DC/OS overlay networks.
+This will work only for Docker containers.
+* Service discovery for IPv6 containers will be available.
+* Layer-4 load-balancing will be available for IPv6 Docker containers if [dcos_l4lb_enable_ipv6](#dcos-l4lb-enable-ipv6) is set to `true`.

 ### fault_domain_enabled [enterprise type="inline" size="small" /]
 By default, fault domain awareness is enabled and the installer will expect input for zones and regions from a [fault detect script](/1.13/installing/production/deploying-dcos/installation/#create-a-fault-domain-detection-script-enterprise).
 To override this feature, add this parameter set to `false`, and no fault domain information will be expected or used.